spheng51/Letta/README.md

 <script src="https://cdn.getletta.com/let.js" async></script>
 ```

 Include this snippet in your course files to enable the assistant.
+Make sure to
+replace `your-agent-id` with the ID assigned to your bot in the Letta dashboard.